fastapi/typer/docs/tutorial/arguments/help.md

 If you want to keep Click's convention in a **Typer** app, you can do it with the `hidden` parameter as described above.

-!!! note "Technical Details"
+/// note | Technical Details

 To support `help` in *CLI arguments* **Typer** does a lot of internal work in its own sub-classes of Click's internal classes.

+///